 Kermit the Frog, to summarize the situation in a phrase, is sick.
 And to varying degrees so is much of the living world.
 Might Homo sapiens follow?
 Maybe, maybe not.
 But with certainty we are the great meteorite of our time, having begun the sixth mass extinction of Phanerozoic history.
 We are creating a less stable and interesting place for our descendants to inherit.

 Frogs are threatened by habitat loss, climate change, pollution, and disease.
 Because they breathe and drink through their skin, they are extremely sensitive to an unhealthy environment.
 Chemicals, pesticides, ozone, and UV are dangerous, even deadly, to them.

-This organization is called FROGS ARE GREEN because we believe that healthy frogs mean a healthy planet.
+This New Jersey nonprofit organization is called FROGS ARE GREEN because we believe that healthy frogs mean a healthy planet.
 By saving the frogs, we will also save our planet—and ourselves.

 Please hop in and get involved.
 We’d love to hear from you!